WHAT IS A LUTHERAN?

 "I ask that men make no reference to my name and call themselves not Lutherans but Christians.
 What is Luther?
 After all, the doctrine is not mine, nor have I been crucified for anyone.
 St. Paul in 1 Corinthians 3 would not allow Christians to call themselves Pauline or Petrine, but Christian" (SL 10, 370f.).

 Nevertheless, against his wishes, the name Lutheran stuck.
-These Christians had to distinguish themselves from the Roman Catholic Church, and other false teachers of the day.
+These Christians had to distinguish themselves from the Roman Catholic Church and other false teachers of the day.
 Instead of removing the label given to them as an insult, they owned the name Lutheran because it meant something.
-It meant they believed and held to every Word of Holy Scripture and, on account of it, trust that they are saved by grace through faith in Christ alone.
+It meant they believed and held to every Word of Holy Scripture and, on account of it, trusted that they were saved by grace through faith in Christ alone.

-That’s what a Lutheran is, and that’s what being Lutheran means.
-Lutherans don’t worship Martin Luther or believe every word he wrote.
+That’s what a Lutheran is and what being Lutheran means.
+Lutherans didn’t worship Martin Luther or believe every word he wrote.
 Lutherans hold to the true doctrine of Holy Scripture.
 We wear this name with boldness because of what we confess by it.
-And we will gladly bear whatever label and name just so long as it means that we confess Scripture alone, that we are saved by grace through faith in Christ alone.
+And we will gladly bear whatever label and name just so long as it means that we confess Scripture alone and are saved by grace through faith in Christ alone.